When using VS Code on Windows, you might see an error message like this when running Python scripts or creating / opening new VS Code terminals:

 - From the VS Code View menu, open the Command Palette.

-- Type "default shell" (without the quotes) in the Command Palette's search bar.
+- Type "default shell" (without the parentheses) in the Command Palette's search bar.

-- Select the command "Terminal: Select Default Shell".
+- Select the command "Terminal: Select Default Profile".

 - Select "Command Prompt".